Welcome to LifeProjects & Plans

 This is beyond projects already undertaken: preliminary ginseng, black cohosh, and goldenseal plantings as possible agroforestry crops; wood shop building addition for drying lumber and herbs; building a Wirtz pump to fill an empty pond; constructing a portable chicken facility, and completing a Forest Stewardship Plan; besides numerous small projects around the house area.

 We thought adjusting to a new micro-climate would be a challenge.
-(10 years ago) It has been marginally successful.
+(10 years ago)

 The weather patterns these days are a toss of the coin.
 But, wait: that'll change!